 Haman: People on LinkedIn call you “Certification King”; you have motivated so many professionals to achieve these much sought-after certifications.
 Do you think these certifications will become more relevant as time progresses?
 And how do these certifications help in one’s professional career?

 Yujun: I have BEA WebLogic Server, SUN Web Component Developer, and Java 2 Programmer certifications.
 Over time, they became irrelevant.
 But I don’t regret spending time getting them.
-I learnt a lot by preparing for those certifications.
+I learned a lot by preparing for those certifications.
 For example, I designed a web framework using Servlet and JSP, which is a result of preparing for SUN Web Component Developer.

-Cloud certifications are in demand now, but overtime, they will phase out.
+Cloud certifications are in demand now, but over time, they will phase out.
 Despite that, I still encourage people to get them now, since cloud certifications can be your ticket to your future job.

 Many people did get better jobs after getting AWS certifications, they are working for AWS now, doubled or tripled their pre-cloud salary.
 They are grateful to me.